 Firstly, you want to look out for zero-waste makeup removers that come with natural and organic ingredients.
 Natural skincare ingredients are free of synthetics that could lead to health problems.
 Farmers and workers also naturally derive them from plants and other natural materials.

 Farmers grow organic ingredients without fertilizers, pesticides, and other chemicals harmful to people and the environment.
 One ingredient you want to avoid is alcohol.
 Alcohol strips the skin of its natural oils and causes irritation and breakouts.

 Some of the best zero-waste makeup removers use natural oils.
 You may believe that oils clog your pores and result in more oily skin.
 However, this is not the case.
 Oils attract oils.
 They take out excess oil on your skin and leave the natural oils that belong there.

 You also want to ensure your zero-waste makeup remover is palm oil-free.
 Farmers derive palm oil products from felled rainforests.
 This leads to the destruction of natural habitats and releases tons of CO2 emissions into the environment.

 The second thing you need to look out for is the packaging.
 Zero-waste makeup removers come in plastic-free packaging.
 Most of them come in compostable, biodegradable, upcycled, or recyclable packaging.
 This reduces the amount of plastic waste that ends up in landfills.

 You want to look out for zero-waste makeup removers free of toxic chemicals and ingredients that can harm your skin and the environment.

-In this article, we’ve focused on products specifically formulated to help you remove makeup zero waste.
-Check out our articles on plastic-free alternatives to wet wipes for options for pads and wipes to further support your zero waste beauty routine.
+In this article, we’ve focused on products specifically formulated to help you remove makeup with zero waste.
+Check out our articles on plastic-free alternatives to wet wipes for options for pads and wipes to further support your zero-waste beauty routine.